Research Assistant/Associate in Verification of Learning-enabled Autonomous Systems

 Duties and responsibilities

 The goal of this project, funded by DARPA under the Assured Autonomy Program, is to develop verification methods and tools for autonomous systems and cyber-physical systems based on machine-learning.
 The techniques will target perception systems (including CNNs) and closed-loop systems in which neural networks implement key aspects of the architecture.
-The post will involve a theoretical component with strong emphasis on mixed-integer programming, abstraction techniques, as well as tool construction.
+The post will involve a theoretical component with strong emphases on optimisation, verification, robust ML, as well as tool construction.
 All outputs of the project will be openly published and all software will be released as open-source.
 Our website https://vas.doc.ic.ac.uk/projects/darpa_aa/ shows the ongoing efforts and previous results by the group in this direction.

 Applicants with the following skills are invited to apply: